Welcome to Year 4!

 The Year 4 team

 Class 9 and 10 pupils work together as a cohort.
 Class 9 is taught by Mrs Haslam and Class10 is taught by Mr Goff but both teachers work with the whole cohort!
-Mrs Baker, Mrs Vaughan and Mr Rogers also work with the Year 4 children to enhance the curriculum on Fridays.
+Mrs Baker and Mrs Vaughan also work with the Year 4 children to enhance the curriculum on Fridays.
 In addition, Sports Coaches add their expertise to the team.
 Working together, we have made progress, developed Milford Values and had fun along the way!

-Year 4 pupils have had an exciting and productive half term.
-Milford Values have been on display in the classroom, playground and on several visits offsite.
-Visit hosts have commented on our outstanding behaviour.
+Year 4 pupils have had a short but action packed half term.
+Milford Values have been on display in the classrooms, on the playground and while hosting visitors.
+A few children have achieved their Gold Award and many are on their way to achieving it!
 Keep going for gold Year 4!

 Guided Reading helps Year 4 pupils develop reading skills and strategies.
 Predicting, identifying interesting phrases, asking questions, summarising events and making inferences about characters are all skills we have made progress with.
 Group discussions continue to help us make links between themes and deepen our understanding of the texts we read.

 This half term, we have continued to apply our Mathematical skills to reasoning tasks and problems.